 H-1B Visa Lottery 2019 Important Dates

-Other petitioners can expect to find out about the results of the lottery selection in the coming weeks (35-40 days).
-Some people are already receiving notices of receipt.
+Petitioners can expect to find out about the results of the lottery selection in the weeks (35-40 days) after the lottery has been conducted.
 Those petitions that have been selected are to be sent to the adjudicating service center.
 Afterward, an EAC number will be issued to monitor the ongoing status.

 Another way to determine whether your H-1B petition has been selected in the lottery is to look at your bank statement to see if the H-1B filing fee check was cashed by USCIS.
 In the event that it is cashed, be sure to make a note indicating the date.